Miss Grand Vietnam

-Vietnam crowned Miss Grand International 2021.
-Vietnam is the first Asian country to host Miss Grand International, as well as hosting the most after the host country, Thailand, with a total of three, in the years 2017, 2023 and 2027.
+Since its first participation at Miss Grand International in 2013, Vietnam holds a record of 8 placements; in 2016 – 2023.
+The highest achievement is the winner of Miss Grand International, obtained by Nguyễn Thúc Thùy Tiên of Hồ Chí Minh City in 2021.
+Vietnam is the first Asian country to host Miss Grand International, as well as hosting the most after the host country–Thailand, with a total of three, in the years 2017, 2023 and 2027.